 The students who are appointed as a TA or a RA are expected to devote their time to their academic studies and to their TA/RA responsibilities.
-No outside work for pay can be undertaken without discussing with Director of Graduate Studies (in the case of TA's) and with their research advisors (in the case of RA's).
+No outside work for pay can be undertaken without discussing with the Graduate Program Director (in the case of RA and TA's) and with their research advisors (in the case of RA's).

 Tutoring can benefit graduate students intellectually as well as financially.
 It can help solidify your ideas about physics or chemistry and make you a better teacher.
-You should discuss the decision to tutor with your advisor.
+You should discuss the decision to tutor with your advisor (or Graduate Program Director if you haven't formed your guidance committee yet).
 Tutoring should not interfere with your research duties and thesis completion.
 As such, tutoring should be kept to a minimum, not to exceed an average of 5 hours per week.

 If you are a TA, you are not allowed to act as a paid tutor for a student in the course you are assigned to.
 Such behavior would constitute a conflict of interest because you are being paid by the Department to provide office hours and direct contact support (recitation, lab, etc.) to students for that course.
-You may act as a paid tutor for any course to which you are not assigned as a TA in any given semester.
+You may act as a paid tutor for a course to which you are not assigned as a TA in any given semester.